Plan Your Visit

 Plan an International Tour of Klondike Gold Rush National Historical Sites

-Relive the "Last Great Adventure" by visiting protected historical sites in Washington, Alaska, British Columbia and the Yukon Territory.
+Relive the "Last Great Adventure" by visiting protected historical sites in Washington, Alaska, British Columbia, and the Yukon Territory.
 In 1998 the international significance of the Klondike Gold Rush was officially recognized by Canada and the United States with the creation of the Klondike Gold Rush International Historical Park.
-The site in Skagway, Alaska represents the “Gateway to the Klondike” and preserves the setting of Klondike Gold Rush boom towns and trails to the Yukon gold.
-Other units making up the international park include the Klondike Gold Rush National Historical Park in Seattle, WA and the Canadian parks, Chilkoot Trail National Historic Site and Dawson Historical Complex National Historic Sites.
-For more information on visiting these locations click on the name of the historical park.
+The site in Skagway, Alaska, represents the "Gateway to the Klondike" and preserves the setting of two Klondike Gold Rush boom towns and trails to the Yukon gold.
+Other units making up the international park include the Klondike Gold Rush National Historical Park in Seattle, Washington, and the Canadian parks.
+The Chilkoot Trail National Historic Site and Dawson Historical Complex National Historic Site make up two units in Canada.